micielski/micielski/README.md

 TODO:
 - offline version of TMDB
-- a simple IRC bouncer meant to be used by one person only ~(znc sucks!)~
+- a simple IRC bouncer meant to be used by one person only ~(u suck znc!)~
+- rssd, rss/atom version of mpd

 :D